syncfusion-content/xamarin.android-docs/xamarin-android/SfRangeSlider/Range.md

 ---
 layout: post
 title: Range in Syncfusion® RangeSlider Control for Xamarin.Android
-description: Learn how to set dual thumb slider and configure ranges in RangeSlider control.
+description: Learn how to set dual thumb slider and configure ranges in RangeSlider control for selecting minimum and maximum values in Xamarin.Android apps.
-platform: Xamarin.Android
+platform: xamarin.android
 control: RangeSlider
 documentation: ug
 ---